 Pay It Forward has a goal of raising $10 million to construct a gasification facility.
 This goal will be achieved through numerous campaigns and with the support of many, and it will take time.

-Initially, the feed-stock for the gasification process will be single-use plastic bags but will evolve over time to include other plentiful but low-value items such as other plastics, used tires, medical waste, among others.
+Initially, the feed-stock for the gasification process will be single-use plastic bags but will evolve over time to include other municipal waste such as other plastics, used tires, medical waste, among others.